c-webster/CanRad.jl/docs/src/manual/output.md

 ### SWR radiation

 **SWR_total**
-Total incoming shortwave radiation (diffuse + direct).
+Total incoming shortwave radiation (diffuse + direct)

 **SWR_direct**
-Direct incoming shortwave radiation in the path of the solar position.
+Direct incoming shortwave radiation in the path of the solar position

 **SWR_diffuse**
 Diffuse incoming shortwave radiation calculated from sky-view fraction

-*Calculated within T/L/C2R:*
+*Calculated within T2R/L2R/C2R:*
 - calculated at the same 2 minute interval as forest transmissivity, then averaged
 - SWR_diffuse is not saved as output; can be calculated using the difference between total and direct radiation.
 - only calculates maximum potential value, using an atmospheric transmissivity of 1.